 Heat the oil in a large soup pot over medium heat.
 Add chicken thighs, skin-side-down and cook until the skin is golden brown, about 12 minutes.
 Transfer the chicken, skin-side-up, to the prepared baking sheet and roast until the chicken is cooked through; about 20 minutes.

 Once roasted, transfer to a plate and allow to rest for 10 minutes.
 Sometimes the chicken skin can be a bit stubborn when you are removing it from the pan.
-If some is left stuck to the bottom of the pan, don’t worry.
+If bits of chicken are stuck to the bottom of the pan, don’t worry.
 Scrape up the larger pieces and place them on top of the chicken thighs.
-Leave the smaller bits in the pot, they will be used in the soup.
+Leave the smaller bits in the pot; they will be used in the soup.

 When you are able, remove the skin from the chicken and shred the meat.
 Either discard the skin or save it as a topping for the soup.

 While the chicken roasts in the oven you can make the soup.
-Remove all but 1 tablespoon of the chicken fat left in the pot from browning the chicken thighs then add the onions, celery, jalapeño, garlic, chili powder and cumin.
+Remove all but one tablespoon of the chicken fat left in the pot from browning the chicken thighs then add the onions, celery, jalapeño, garlic, chili powder, and cumin.
 Cook until the onions are soft, about 10 minutes.